felipecembranelli/youtubeblink/03-A-Push-the-docker-images-to-acr/README.md

-## Creating Azure Resources
+## Creating Azure Container Registry

-To save time, we have an ARM template to get a few Azure resources created:
+To save time, we have an ARM template to get the resource created:

 - Container Registry (Used to store Docker Images for Application and Services)